Goldman names new co-head of internal client services initiative

-NEW YORK (Reuters) - Goldman Sachs Group Inc named Kim Posnett as the new co-head for an internal client services initiative called One Goldman Sachs, according to a memo seen by Reuters on Monday.
+Goldman Sachs Group Inc (GS.N) named Kim Posnett as the new co-head for an internal client services initiative called One Goldman Sachs, according to a memo seen by Reuters on Monday.

 Posnett, currently the global head of investment banking services, will work with co-head Sam Morgan to integrate the bank's business divisions and improve how Goldman serves some of its biggest clients, according to the memo, which was signed by Chief Executive Officer David Solomon.